-System affinity can be used to specify, for example, the ratio of MPI and OmpSs?-2 processes for a hybrid application and can be modified by user request in different ways:
+System affinity can be used to specify, for example, the ratio of MPI and OmpSs-2 processes for a hybrid application and can be modified by user request in different ways:

-- Via SLURM.
-However, if the affinity does not correspond to the resources requested like in the previous example, it should be reported to the system administrators.
+- Via the command srun or salloc.
+However, if the affinity given by SLURM does not correspond to the resources requested, it should be reported

+to the system administrators.

 - Via the command numactl.

 - Via the command taskset.